Can You Be a First Time Buyer Again?

 If you've separated from your partner later in life, and you're concerned age may be a barrier to securing a mortgage deal, speak to a mortgage broker.
 We know which lenders have more flexible lending criteria including maximum age limits for mortgages, so will be able to secure you a competitive deal.

-However, there are circumstances and conditions under which you may be considered a first-time buyer again:
+However, there are circumstances and conditions under which you may be treated as a first time buyer again by lenders or certain scheme providers.

 - No longer a homeowner: